TACC/coe-332-sp22/docs/unit04/containers_2.rst

 Each RUN instruction creates an intermediate image (called a 'layer').
 Too many layers makes the Docker image less performant, and makes building less efficient.
-We can minimize the number of layers by combining RUN instructions:
+We can minimize the number of layers by combining RUN instructions.
+Dependencies that are more likely to change over time (e.g. Python3 libraries) still might be better off in in their own RUN instruction in order to save time building later on:

 .. code-block:: dockerfile

    RUN yum update -y && \
-       yum install -y python3 && \
+       yum install -y python3

-       pip3 install pytest==7.0.0
+   RUN pip3 install pytest==7.0.0

 .. tip::